Founding Partner

 N. Kane Bennett

 Neyah Kane Bennett is the managing partner of Aeton Law Partners LLP.
-He is AV judged rated by Peers and Judges.
+He is AV Peer Review Rated by Martindale-Hubbell.
 The AV Rating is the highest possible rating in both legal ability and ethical standards.
 In 2014-2022, he was awarded the Super Lawyer designation for business litigation.
 He authored the business torts section of a book for ALM on the topic of civil discovery in Connecticut.
 He recently published “How to Bulletproof Your Business, Ten Tips from Ten Years of Business Disputes.”
 The book includes an easy to use checklist and features very practical advice on avoiding lawsuits for small to mid-sized business owners.
-Attorney Bennett is also the publisher of the Connecticut Business Litigation Blog.
-The blog is in its ninth year and covers a variety of legal topics impacting business in Connecticut.

-Connecticut Business Litigation Blog
+Play Video about Connecticut Business Litigation Attorneys

-Litigation and Trial Experience
+Litigation & Trial

 Attorney Bennett tried his first jury trial case on the day he passed the bar exam more than 20 years ago.
 He has been in and out of courtrooms ever since on all types of cases throughout Connecticut and in multiple states.
 He started his career as a prosecutor in a jurisdiction with significant levels of serious crime.
 He received training in trial practice and investigative tactics from senior trial attorneys both locally and nationally.
 He has tried numerous jury and non-jury cases to verdict and questioned hundreds of witnesses under oath in court proceedings.